Gujarat Sultanate: Administration

-Gujarát was divided politically into two main parts; one, called the khálsah or crown domain administered directly by the central authority; the other, on payment of tribute in service or in money, left under the control of its former rulers.
+Gujarat was divided politically into two main parts: one, called the khálsah or crown domain administered directly by the central authority; the other, on payment of tribute in service or in money, left under the control of its former rulers.
 The amount of tribute paid by the different chiefs depended, not on the value of their territory, but on the terms granted to them when they agreed to become feudatories of the king.
 This tribute was occasionally collected by military expeditions headed by the king in person and called mulkgíri or country-seizing circuits.

 The internal management of the feudatory states was unaffected by their payment of tribute.
 Justice was administered and the revenue collected in the same way as under the Chaulukya kings.
 The revenue consisted, as before, of a share of the crops received in kind, supplemented by the levy of special cesses, trade, and transit dues.
-The chief's share of the crops differed according to the locality; it rarely exceeded one-third of the produce, it rarely fell short of one-sixth.
+The chief's share of the crops differed according to the locality; it rarely exceeded one-third of the produce, and rarely fell short of one-sixth.
 From some parts the chief's share was realised directly from the cultivator by agents called mantris; from other parts the collection was through superior landowners.